 Most A levels are purely based on academic capabilities and examinations.
-There are exceptions such as Design & Technology, Music and Art where you will be required to prove your practical skills alongside academic theory.
-Languages also will require a high level of both oral and written aptitude in the chosen language.
+There are exceptions such as design & technology, music and art where you will be required to prove your practical skills alongside academic theory.
+Languages, understandably, also need a high level of both oral and written aptitude in the chosen language.

-There are seven exam boards (awarding boards is another name for them) within the UK, all are regulated by Ofqual a government body.
+There are seven exam boards (also known as awarding boards) within the UK, all of which are regulated by Ofqual, a government body:

 - AQA (Assesment and Qualifications Alliance)

 - CCEA (Council for Curriculum and Examinations Assessment, Northern Ireland)

 - CIE (Cambridge International Examination)